uchicago-cs/cmsc22000/website/hw/hw6.rst

 and that you're welcome to look for the answer through external sources, as long as you cite your sources.

+Please note that you *must* find a way of specifying the environment variable using a job option specifically intended for that purpose.
+You are not allowed to solve
+this task by modifying the contents of the ``run`` options.

 -  Modify the Makefile as described above, and update your workflow file so that the libgeometry code and the tests are built with the right compiler.
 Take the URL of the run